jayeshmahapatra/jayeshmahapatra.github.io/_posts/2023-07-27-translation-app.md

 2. **Optical Character Recognition (OCR):** After the image is captured, the `PreviewActivity` is launched, where the raw image is displayed.
 The app then utilizes Google ML Kit's OCR capabilities provided by the `OcrHelper` class to extract all the text present in the image.

 3. **Language Identification:** Once the text is extracted using OCR, the `LanguageRecognizer` class is employed to identify the language of the extracted text.
 The app determines if the text is in Swedish, German, or an undetermined language.
+The class also manages translation models, such as downloading and storing them locally as needed.

 4. **Translation:** Based on the identified language, the app decides which language translation model to use.
 The `TextTranslator` class handles the downloading and loading of the appropriate translation model (German if undetermined).
 The text is then translated into English.